-A registry of ESCOs is available at www.escoregistry.gr, managed by the Directorate of Energy Policy and Energy Efficiency of the Ministry of Environment, Energy and Climate Change.
+A registry of ESCOs is available at www.escoregistry.gr, managed by the Directorate of Energy Policy and Energy Efficiency of the Ministry of Environment and Energy.
 The registry contains information on ESCOs, either as natural or legal persons.

-As a remark, many ESCOs have shown interest in improving energy efficiency through EPCs by implementing relevant interventions.
-101 application forms have been submitted by businesses, while 209 application processes are in progress.
+By the end of September 2023, 132 ESCOs were registered in the relevant registry maintained by the Greek Ministry of Environment and Energy.
+It is noted that many ESCOs have shown interest in improving energy efficiency through EPCs by implementing relevant interventions to the associated buildings and undertakings.